suruliraajan/laravel-study-guide/README.md

 - Queueing System: Laravel's built-in queue system allows you to defer the processing of time-consuming tasks, such as sending emails, until later.
 - Job Dispatching: Learn how to dispatch jobs to different queues.
 - Queue Workers: Understand how to run and manage queue workers, and how to configure different queue drivers like Redis or Amazon SQS.

+### Testing

+- Unit Testing: Write tests for your application’s logic using PHPUnit and Laravel’s testing utilities.
+- Feature Testing: Test entire features of your application, including HTTP requests and responses.
+- Mocking and Fakes: Use Laravel’s testing helpers to mock external services and test components in isolation.